lliu006/W26_STAT293_FinalProject/README.md

 h_i(t) = h_0(t) \text{exp}(\boldsymbol{\gamma}^\top \textbf{X}_i + \alpha_1 m_i(t) + \alpha_2 m_i'(t)).
 $$

-Here, $m_i'(t)$ represents the derivative or slope of the LVMI trajectory with respect to time.
+Here, $m_i'(t)$ represents the derivative or slope of the LVMI trajectory with respect to time, and $\alpha_2$ quantifies the association between the rate of change of LVMI and mortality risk.
 Clinically, two patients with the same LVMI value may have different prognoses if one is improving while the other is worsening.
 Including the slope parameter allows the model to capture this dynamic information.
 Current-value and slope parameterizations are commonly used in the dynamic prediction literature to represent different biological mechanisms linking longitudinal biomarkers to survival outcomes.

 ### Model assumptions and sensitivity analysis

 Model diagnostics were conducted for both the longitudinal and survival submodels prior to fitting the joint model.
 For the LMM, we assessed residual versus fitted plots, Q-Q plots of residuals, and the distribution of random effects to evaluate normality and homoscedasticity assumptions.
 We also compared linear and quadratic time effects to verify that a linear time specification adequately captured LVMI trajectories.

-For the survival submodel, the PH assumption was evaluated using Schoenfeld residual tests and graphical diagnostics, and the functional form of continuous predictors was examined using Martingale residual plots.
-Sensitivity analyses were conducted by evaluating alternative survival model specifications and association structures (current-value, slope, and combined parameterizations) to assess the robustness of the LVMI–mortality relationship.
+For the survival submodel, the PH assumption was evaluated using Schoenfeld residual tests, and the functional form of continuous predictors was examined using Martingale residual plots.

+Sensitivity analyses were conducted by evaluating alternative survival model specifications and value-and-slope association structures to assess the robustness of the relationship between LVMI trajectory and mortality.

 ## Repository Structure